 No other cultural materials were identified during testing.
 Soil profiles exposed during the testing appear consistent with natural soils for the area.
 Given the findings of the presence/absence testing by SWCA, no further testing or pre-construction investigation for cultural resources is warranted at this time.
 However, despite the findings of the testing program, unanticipated discoveries could occur during construction of the proposed projects at the Airport, though the likelihood of such a discovery now appears relatively low.
 In order to address this issue, contracts issued for construction of the projects at the Airport should include provisions for unanticipated discovery of cultural resources and human remains.
-These provisions, which are typically required as part of the construction contract documents, should call for the immediate cessation of all work that could impact the discovered resource, securing of the FAA Airports Division and the Alaska State Historic Preservation Officer.
+These provisions, which are typically required as part of the construction contract documents, should call for the immediate cessation of all work that could impact the discovered resource, securing of the discovery against any further impact, looting, or vandalism, and immediate notification of the FAA Airports Division and the Alaska State Historic Preservation Officer.
 Provisions for notification of the jurisdictional law enforcement agency in the event that human remains are found should also be included.